elvishew/xLog/README.md

 In the dialog, fill the 'Text to find' with 'android.util.Log', and 'Replace with' with 'com.elvishew.xlog.XLog.Log', and click 'Find'.

 ## Thanks
-Thanks to [Orhan Obut](https://github.com/orhanobut)'s [logger](https://github.com/orhanobut/logger), it give me many ideas of what a logger should look like.
+Thanks to [Orhan Obut](https://github.com/orhanobut)'s [logger](https://github.com/orhanobut/logger), it give me many ideas of what a logger can do.
 Thanks to [Serge Zaitsev](https://github.com/zserge)'s [log](https://github.com/zserge/log), it give me the thought of making XLog compatible with [Android Log].

 ## License